How Do Chickens Stay Warm in the Winter?

 A chickens' comb acts as a "radiator", allowing heat to escape from the body, which is why many of the cold-hardy chicken breeds have small or non-existent combs, while the heat-hardy breeds tend to have large combs that will allow them to release body heat in hot weather.

-Critical in the summer to help the hen cool off, it's just as important to retain the body heat in winter and reduce heat lost through comb.
+While the chickens' combs are critical in the summer to help them cool off, it's just as important to retain the body heat in winter and reduce heat lost through comb.

 The Buddy System